civican/legisinfo/43-2/bills/C-24/bill_text.md

 the date of the last day on which they are or were required to quarantine or isolate themselves under the order.

-> **Explanatory Note**:
-> New.

 ## Customs Act

 ### Section 11

 Paragraph 107(5)(i) of the `Customs Act` is replaced by the following:

-an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act`, the `Old Age Security Act` or **the `Canada Recovery Benefits Act`**, if the information relates to the movement of people into and out of Canada;
+an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act`, the `Old Age Security Act` or the `Canada Recovery Benefits Act`, if the information relates to the movement of people into and out of Canada;

-> **Explanatory Note**:
-> Relevant portion of subsection 107(5):
-> *Existing Text*:
-> > An official may provide, allow to be provided or provide access to customs information to the following persons:
-> >
-> > an official of the Department of Employment and Social Development solely for the purpose of administering or enforcing the `Employment Insurance Act` or the `Old Age Security Act`, if the information relates to the movement of people into and out of Canada;

 ## Coming into Force